 - E-mail: firstname.lastname@example.org

-The Portal to the Information Environment (pIE) is a DoD High Performance Computing Modernization Program Office-wide software tool for tracking users.
+- Portal to the Information Environment (pIE) - a DoD High Performance Computing Modernization Program Office-wide software tool for tracking users.

-The Service/Agency Approval Authority (S/AAA) is an individual who can authorize your access to DoD resources.
+- Service/Agency Approval Authority (S/AAA) - authorizes your access to DoD resources.
 If you do not know who your S/AAA is, email email@example.com for assistance.

-The Principal Investigator (PI) is the project leader who determines who gets computer accounts for specific projects.
+- Principal Investigator (PI) - The project leader who determines who gets computer accounts for specific projects.
 (Your S/AAA can help determine who your PI will be).

-The Kerberos principal is assigned by the SAM at the Consolidated Customer Assistance Center (CCAC).
-Your Kerberos principal identifies you to the Kerberos software that provides security for logging into the HPC machines.
+- Kerberos principal - Your Kerberos principal identifies you to the Kerberos software that provides security for logging into the HPC machines.
 It is assigned by the SAM at CCAC.

 - ORG ID - The organization ID that will be assigned by your S/AAA.
 You will need this information at the time you complete your pIE application.
 Contact your S/AAA and request an ORG ID if one has not already been assigned.

 - Once you are "active" in pIE, your PI can enter you into the projects and systems you requested.
 In pIE, your PI will assign you a project on specific HPC machines.
 You will not need to do anything here other than to ensure that the PI performs this assignment.